-Abu Dhabi's city centre is a vibrant collection of shops, shisha bars, malls, five-star hotels, restaurants and odds and ends.
+Abu Dhabi's city centre is a vibrant collection of shops, shisha bars, malls, five-star hotels and restaurants.
 The neighbourhoods that make up this capital city heartland are home to young singles and families alike, though most accommodation is found in low- and high-rise residential towers.

 Expats who crave the frenetic energy of city life will find themselves in the perfect place; every imaginable amenity is within reach and there are countless opportunities to socialise, entertain and dine out.